 Improve Your Writing Productivity with Speed Writing Tricks

 Writers know that it’s already difficult enough to find time to write something of good quality.
 That’s why it’s important to make one’s writing time efficient and productive.
 But in reality, that doesn’t usually happen.
-In my case, even when I do find time to write, I often just end up downing too much coffee and staring at my laptop for hours, not knowing what to write.
+In some cases, even when you do find time to write, you often just end up downing too much coffee and staring at your laptop for hours, not knowing what to write.

-Thankfully, we can use these five different tools to help ourselves write faster:
+Thankfully, we can use these six tips to help ourselves write faster!

 Brainstorm whenever your brain is inactive